-Haydn and Mozart are widely regarded as two of the most influential figures in all of Western music due principally to their influence on the Sonata form.
-This post attempts to zoom in on some of the details here.
+Haydn and Mozart are widely regarded as two of the most influential figures in all Western music due principally to their influence on the sonata form.
+This post attempts to zoom in on some details here.

 Phil Goulding’s book, Classical Music: The 50 Greatest Composers and Their 1,000 Greatest Works, is a sort of advice manual for listening to, and understanding, Classical music.
-I found it to be a useful guide because it attempts to explain Classical music to the uninitiated, a task very much like my own for this class [History of Music 2].
+I found it to be a useful guide because it attempts to explain Classical music to the uninitiated.

 One way Goulding goes about doing this is by offering concise descriptions of famous composers.
 Concerning Haydn and Mozart, he writes the following summaries that are meant to read like titles: